fleetdm/fleet/handbook/people.md

 - Finalized OKRs are shared company-wide and at the "All hands" meeting and, at least to some degree, become public.
 - Throughout the quarter, Mike and Zach have OKR preplanning meetings (every three weeks) to prepare OKRs for the upcoming quarter.

+### Weekly update

+Every Thursday afternoon Charlie will create a new thread in the #help-manage channel, and ask managers to reply with a short summary of what their team did in the past week.
+On Friday afternoon Charlie updates the KPIs in the weekly updates spreadsheet (https://docs.google.com/spreadsheets/d/1Hso0LxqwrRVINCyW_n436bNHmoqhoLhC8bcbvLPOs9A/edit#gid=0)
+On Friday evening Charlie will combine the manager's updates into one message and format the content.
+If there are any new team members joining Fleet, Charlie will add an announcement to the update.
+Charlie will post the update in #general and include a link to the Weekly updates spreadsheet (https://docs.google.com/spreadsheets/d/1Hso0LxqwrRVINCyW_n436bNHmoqhoLhC8bcbvLPOs9A/edit#gid=0)

 ### 1:1 Mike:Sid Document Preparation

 Every two weeks, our CEO Mike has a 1:1 meeting with our Investor Sid.
 The Digital Experience Team completes four parts while constructing the associated document.